Euroscepticism in the United Kingdom: Since 1997

 After the electoral defeat of the UK Conservatives in 2001, the issue of Eurosceptism was important in the contest to elect a new party leader.
 The winner, Iain Duncan Smith, was seen as more Eurosceptic than his predecessor, William Hague.
 As opposition leader, Iain Duncan Smith attempted to disaffiliate the British Conservative Members of the European Parliament (MEPs) from the federalist European People's Party group.
 As MEPs must participate in a transnational alliance to retain parliamentary privileges, Duncan Smith sought the merger of Conservative MEPs into the Eurosceptic Union for a Europe of Nations (UEN) group.
 Conservative MEPs vetoed this move because of the presence within the UEN of representatives of neo-fascist parties who do not share similar domestic politics.
 In 2004, Duncan Smith's successor, Michael Howard, emphasised that Conservative MEPs would remain in the EPP Group so as to maintain influence in the European Parliament.
-Michael Howard's successor David Cameron pledged to remove Conservative MEPs from the EPP Group and this has now been implemented.
+Michael Howard's successor David Cameron pledged to remove Conservative MEPs from the EPP Group and this was implemented.

 UKIP received 16% of the vote and gained 12 MEPs in the 2004 European Election.
 The party's results improved in the 2009 UK European Election, coming in second, above the incumbent Labour Party.
-In the 2014 European Parliament elections UKIP support reached a new high water mark, coming first ahead of the Labour party, and gaining 26.6% of the vote.
+In the 2014 UK European Parliament elections, UKIP support reached a new high water mark in England, coming first ahead of the Labour party, and gaining 26.6% of the vote, but on a very low unmotivated voter turnout of just 35.4 per cent.